Improving the Outcomes of BC Foot & Ankle Patients

 Advances in Foot and Ankle Research

 Promise, the bi-annual magazine of St. Paul’s Hospital Foundation featured an article in the Spring/Summer 2013 issue on how innovative care and research at St. Paul’s Foot and Ankle Clinic is improving care options for patients with foot and ankle conditions.
-Click here to read the full article.
+Click here to read the different issues.

 Video: Promise Spring 2013: Stepping up with Murray

 Dr. Murray Penner talks about how innovations at St. Paul’s Hospital’s Foot and Ankle Clinic have made headway in the treatment of ankle arthritis.
 Penner is the co-founder of the clinic and head of St. Paul’s Department of Orthopaedic Surgery.

 Video: Promise Spring 2013: Stepping up with Alastair